-Princeton Collab Neutral Silicon Vacancy Center Stabilization Paper published on the arXiv!
+Princeton Collab Neutral Silicon Vacancy Center Stabilization Paper published in PRL!

-Neutral silicon vacancy centers (SiV0) in diamond are promising candidates for quantum networks because of their long spin coherence times and stable, narrow optical transitions.
-However, stabilizing SiV0 requires high purity, boron doped diamond, which is not a readily available material.
+Neutral silicon vacancy centers (SiV0) in diamond are promising candidates for quantum applications; however, stabilizing SiV0 requires high-purity, boron-doped diamond, which is not a readily available material.
 Here, we demonstrate an alternative approach via chemical control of the diamond surface.
 We use low-damage chemical processing and annealing in a hydrogen environment to realize reversible and highly stable charge state tuning in undoped diamond.
-The resulting SiV0 centers display optically detected magnetic resonance and bulk-like optical properties.
+The resulting SiV0 centers display optically detected magnetic resonance and bulklike optical properties.
 Controlling the charge state tuning via surface termination offers a route for scalable technologies based on SiV0 centers, as well as charge state engineering of other defects.